Those who drink of the water that I will give them

 will never be thirsty.

 Fasting is a traditional spiritual discipline, especially during Lent.
-It's not about self-punishment, but a host of other dimensions of meaning.
+It’s not about self-punishment, but a host of other things.
 Fasting is a form of prayer, a way to pay attention to God.
-There are many forms of abstinence—people give up lots of stuff for Lent (and for medical reasons some people shouldn't fast from food).
-But there is something powerful, something visceral, about fasting from food, something that touches our soul's embodiment.
+There are many forms of abstinence—people give up lots of stuff for Lent (and for medical reasons some people shouldn’t fast from food).
+But there is something powerful, something visceral, about fasting from food, something that touches our soul’s embodiment.

 You might fast for a few hours, most of a day or longer.
 If you do, here are some things I experience when I fast.
 Ponder them and let them lead you deeper into prayer.